 When considering these capabilities, be sure to compare them with the newer automated features available through type merging.
 While type merging frequently eliminates the need for schema extensions, it does not preclude their use.

-Going back to the chirps and authors service example:
+Going back to the posts and users service example:

-We may want to navigate from a particular user to their chirps, or from a chirp to its author.
+We may want to navigate from a particular user to their posts, or from a post to its user.
 This is possible within our service architecture by connecting an existing key of each object to a corresponding root query:

 To formalize this navigation within our gateway schema, we can extend each type with a new field that will translate its respective key into an actual object association: